 FIGURE AND TABLE LEGENDS:

-Figure 1: Primary structures of the alternative metal binding (amb) and methanobactin (mb-OB3b) peptides.
+Figure 1: Primary structures of the alternative methanobactin (amb) and methanobactin (mb-OB3b) peptides.
 (A) Acetyl-His1-Cys2-Gly3-Pro4-His5-Cys6 (amb1); (B) acetyl-His1-Cys2-Tyr3-Pro4-His5-Cys6 (amb2); (C) acetyl-His1-Cys2-Gly3-Ser4-Tyr5-Pro6-His7-Cys8-Ser9 (amb4); (D) 1-(N-[mercapto-(5-oxo-2-(3-methylbutanoyl)oxazol-(Z)-4-ylidene)methyl]-Gly1–Ser2–Cys3–Tyr4)-pyrrolidin-2-yl-(mercapto-[5-oxo-oxazol-(Z)-4-ylidene]methyl)–Ser5–Cys6–Met7 (mb-OB3b); and (E) acetyl-Leu1-His2-Cys3-Gly4-Ser5-Cys6-Tyr7-Pro8-His9-Cys10-Ser11-Cys12-Met13 (amb7).
 Shading shows the: 2His-2Cys or enethiol-oxazolone binding sites (●); proline or pyrrolidine hinges (●); acetyl or methylbutanol group N-terminus (●); and tyrosine, which can stabilize metal ion coordination via a second solvation shell π–cation interaction (●).

 Figure 2: Mean relative intensities of the alternative methanobactin (amb1) acetyl-His1-Cys2-Gly3-Pro4-His5-Cys6 and metal-bound complex (amb1+X) (where X = Cu or Zn).
 Observations were made during negative and positive ion mass spectrometry analyses of 1:1 molar ratio solution of amb:XCl2 over the pH range of 3.0–11.0.
 Error bars show standard deviations of the means of both the relative intensity and pH from three replicate pH titration experiments.
 The 1:1 molar solution of amb:CuCl2 resulted in the oxidation of amb (ambox) with Cys2 and Cys6, forming a disulfide bridge.
-(A) Negative ion analysis of amb:CuCl2 showing [ambox] and [ambox+Cu(II)].
-(B) Positive ion analysis of amb:CuCl2 showing [ambox]+ and [ambox+Cu(I/II)]+; the oxidation state of Cu in the complex was pH-dependent, being Cu(I) below a pH of 8 and Cu(II) above a pH of 8.
+(A) Negative ion analysis of amb:CuCl2 showing [ambox−H] and [ambox−3H+Cu(II)].
+(B) Positive ion analysis of amb:CuCl2 showing [ambox]+ and [ambox+Cu(I/II)]+; the oxidation state of Cu in the complex was pH-dependent, being [ambox+Cu(I)]+; below a pH of 8 and [ambox−H+Cu(II)]+; above a pH of 8.
 (C) Negative ion analysis of amb:ZnCl2 showing [amb]n and [amb+Zn(II)]n.
 (D) Positive ion analysis of amb:ZnCl2 showing [amb]n+ and [amb+Zn(II)]n+.
 This figure has been adapted from a previous publication20.

 Figure 3: Proposed structures of [amb2+3Cu(I)]+ using lowest energy and geometry-optimized structures located from the B3LYP/LanL2DZ level of theory.
 (A) 3 Cu(I) coordination via δN1δN5 of His1 and His5 and thiolate bridging thiolate groups of Cys2 and Cys6 with a theoretical cross-section of 217 ± 6 Å2.
 (B) Illustration of the δN1δN5 and thiolate bridging coordination.
 (C) Salt bridged structure showing the 3 Cu(I) coordination via carboxylate terminal (Cys6), δN5, and thiolate bridging with a theoretical cross section of 209 ± 6 Å2.
 (D) Illustration of the carboxylate terminal, δN5, and thiolate bridging coordination.
 Bonding distances A, B, C, D, E, and F are shown in the unit of Å. This figure has been adapted from a previous publication37.